python-attrs/cattrs/docs/preconf.md

 Found at {mod}`cattrs.preconf.pyyaml`.

-Frozensets are serialized as lists, and deserialized back into frozensets.
+Frozensets are serialized as lists, and deserialized back into frozensets. `date` s are serialized as ISO 8601 strings.

 ## _tomlkit_